 Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Spring has arrived, making it the perfect moment to check whether my watering system survived the winter – and to reactivate it.
 In this article, I’ll explain in detail how I enhanced my existing setup with external Bluetooth antennas.
-We’ll improve our Jeedom test installation for automatic watering by adding (and cloning) new Bluetooth repeaters (“antennas”) to expand the range for receiving moisture sensor data.
+We’ll improve our Jeedom test installation for automatic watering by adding (and cloning) new Bluetooth repeaters (the “antennas”) to expand the range for receiving moisture sensor data.

 These repeaters are inexpensive Raspberry Pi Zero W units.
 The idea is to deploy them outside, near the moisture sensors.
 Using Bluetooth, they collect data from sensors that are out of range from the main (indoor) Jeedom Bluetooth controller and then relay that data back to Jeedom via my home Wi-Fi network.

-Once Raspbian is installed on Raspberry’s ZeroW, the software part mainly consists in using Jeedom’s BLEA plugin embedded functionalities to automatically deploy on the ZeroW’s what’s needed to make them become BLEA Antenna, and we will also improve a little bit the system so that we check if wifi is ok to eventually relaunch it in case of a loss of connection.
+Once Raspbian is installed on Raspberry’s ZeroW, the additional software part mainly consists in using Jeedom’s BLEA plugin embedded functionalities to automatically deploy on the ZeroW’s what’s needed to make them become BLEA Antenna, and we will also improve a little bit the system so that we check if wifi is ok to eventually relaunch it in case of a loss of connection.

-At the end, the system will be composed by a main Jeedom Controller, with wifi but without Bluetooth, located indoor, and 4 jeedom antennas, with bluetooth (to reach the moisture sensors) and wifi (to feed Jeedom’s controller with sensors data).
+At the end, the system will be composed by a main Jeedom Controller, with wifi but without Bluetooth, located indoor, and 4 external jeedom antennas, with bluetooth (to reach the moisture sensors) and wifi (to feed Jeedom’s controller with sensors data).
 I present below the previous diagram I created in the tutorial Part I, the added parts are in red.

 For this tutorial I will use 4 Raspberry Zero W, to demonstrate the ability to relay information from a place where the central Jeedom controller can not reach a moisture sensor, and to demonstrate the connexions between the antennas.

-Prepare a Master Pi Zero W Image
+Preparing a “Master” Pi Zero W Image

-Configure a dedicated user
+Configuring a dedicated user

 I assume here: